ekhtan/INSTAGRESS_project/README.md

 1. Alignment of reads using bwa
 -------------------------------

-Raw reads were interleaved, filtered and shortened to 50bp (reason for this is that we get better mapping than 150bp reads)
+Raw reads were interleaved, filtered and shortened to 50bp (reason for this is that we get better mapping than 150bp reads).

+Using example for FRAG01451 which looks to be a good candidate for instagression (based on prior analysis).

-Aligned by using bwa-do-all on three genomes: TAIR10, pPVL02 and pCAMBIA
+Aligned by using bwa-do-all on TAIR10 that includes the T-DNA insert from pCAMBIA

-        bwa-do-all
+        bwa-doall-vModules-current.py -d combined_pCAMBIA_TAIR10.fa -O -m pb -t 16

+Used both 150bp or 50bp for alignment and it appears that the 150bp has better resolution of T-DNA edges, so used that for looking at FarPair junctions.

+###FarPairs Analysis

 -----